amos-kibet/toolbox/Databases/EctoAssociations.md

 ## Ecto Associations ([Read more](https://elixirschool.com/en/lessons/ecto/associations))

-- There are three types of associations you can define between our schemas:
+- There are three types of associations you can define between Ecto schemas:
   - belongs to/has many association.
   - belongs to/has one association.
   - many to many association